Stakeholder Mapping: Methods, Benefits & Examples

 • Managing your social license to operate

-• Providing evidence of engagement
+• Providing evidence of engagement and that you’ve considered and engaged all relevant stakeholders

 • Identifying stakeholder interests to support success and avoid conflicts